Creating Extraordinary Kitchens from the Common Cabinet

 Every day, our designers create spaces that are as unique as our customers.
 As one designer said, “I see every kitchen as a challenge to create something fresh and new, while also personalizing it for my client.”

 The cabinets above feature glass doors on both sides, creating a transparent, airy feeling and a wonderful display space.
-The end cabinets depth extended to create visual interest, and symmetry.
-Finished in Painted Linen, the cabinet interiors perfectly match the exterior.
+The end cabinets depth extended to create visual interest, as well as, symmetry.
+Finished in Painted Linen, the cabinet interiors also perfectly match the exterior.
 Crown molding created by layering two styles completes the exceptionally elegant effect.
 And for a final dressy touch, light-rail molding trims the cabinet’s bottom edge.
 (Doors are shipped prepped for insert.
 Glass was supplied by the customer.)

 Field installation modifications: light-rail molding, stacked crown molding

 In the cabinets pictured to the left, the drawer base cabinet bumps out from the wall to provide counter depth for a professional cooktop.
 The designer saw an opportunity to create what we call a “furniture look.”
 The cabinet toe kick is also trimmed in valance-cut ogee pilaster molding.
 As a result, the visual effect is of a free-standing chest that might be found in a historic home or farm kitchen.
 The Painted Linen finish is perfect for this cozy kitchen.

 Field installation modifications: bumped-out base cabinet, valance-cut toe-kick trim.

 Read more on CliqStudios ability to create a personal style furniture look with semi custom cabinets.